Thenavigo/web3Inmetaverse/README.md

 A few options are:

 - [Ceramic Network](https://ceramic.network/) - a decentralized, open source platform for creating, hosting, and sharing data.
 Ceramic also has a nice identity protocol that I’ll talk about later.
-Probably my favorite off-chain storage solution at the moment.
+Probably favorite off-chain storage solution at the moment.
 [Here’s](https://twitter.com/ceramicnetwork/status/1364631929262235648) a pretty nice demo.

 - [Textile ThreadDB](https://docs.textile.io/threads/) - a multi-party database built on IPFS and Libp2p.
 If I understand correctly, it may be going through a big API change at the moment.
 I’ve tried it and it shows some promise, but the docs and DX need some improvement.